-We'll start with the class of pre-dinner cocktails classified by David Embury, back in the late 1940s, as the Sours.
+We'll start with the pre-dinner cocktails classified by David Embury, back in the late 1940s, as the Sours.
 They are named Sours not because they taste sour but because they consist of a spirit combined with lemon or lime juice and some sweetening agent.
 This can be a liqueur, simple sugar syrup, a fruit syrup or a combination of these.
 (See the Recipe Chart for the Sours for an illustration.)

 Early Sour Recipes